British Youth Council

-The British Youth Council, known informally as BYC, is a UK charity that works to empower young people and promote their interests.
-The national charity, run by young people, exists to represent the views of young people to government and decision-makers at a local, national, European and international level; and to promote the increased participation of young people in society and public life.
-It is partly funded by the Department for Digital, Culture, Media and Sport and UK Parliament.
+The British Youth Council, known informally as BYC, was a UK charity that worked to empower young people and promote their interests.
+The national charity, run by young people, existed to represent the views of young people to government and decision-makers at a local, national, European and international level; and to promote the increased participation of young people in society and public life.
+It was partly funded by the Department for Digital, Culture, Media and Sport and UK Parliament.

+The charity announced its closure on 21st March 2024 after over 70 years working in the youth voice sector, following financial insolvency.
+All assets of the British Youth Council have been taken over by the National Youth Agency.

 History

 Beginnings

 The British Youth Council was established by the Foreign Office of the British Government in preparation for the first World Assembly of Youth.
 Its original aim was to unite young people in Britain against the forces of communism just after World War II.

 1960–69

 In 1963, the Council gained independence from the British Government and became a UK charity championing the opinions of young people.

 From the late 1960s, the Council expanded its work in connecting youth councils across the UK – a move championed by then staff member John Denham, former Secretary of State for Communities and Local Government.